antrea-io/antrea/site/docs/v0.7.0/ovs-pipeline.md

-The above example flows read as follow: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination IP address is in the set {10.10.1.2, 10.10.1.3}, and the destination TCP port is in the set {80}, then use the `conjunction` action with id 2, which is resubmit to [L3ForwardingTable].
-Otherwise, resubmit to [EgressDefaultTable].
+The above example flows read as follow: if the source IP address is in set {10.10.1.2, 10.10.1.3}, and the destination IP address is in the set {10.10.1.2, 10.10.1.3}, and the destination TCP port is in the set {80}, then use the `conjunction` action with id 2, which goes to [L3ForwardingTable].
+Otherwise, go to [EgressDefaultTable].

 The only requirements on `conj_id` is for it to be a unique 32-bit integer within the table.
 At the moment we use a single custom allocator, which is